 - Ordinary people use Weibo to express their ideas, thoughts and feelings, to participate in public discussions, to keep abreast of local and world news and events and to discover content that matches their interests. - Celebrities, opinion leaders and other public figures use Weibo to engage directly with their fans, to make public announcements and publicize social causes they care about.
-We have over 700,000 verified individual accounts on our platform, including those of actors and actresses, singers, business leaders, athletes and media personalities.
+We have over 680,000 verified accounts on our platform, including those of actors and actresses, singers, business leaders, athletes and media personalities.

 - Large companies and SMEs use Weibo to create brand awareness, engage with potential and existing customers, launch new products and services, make public announcements and manage customer relationships.
-More than 400,000 businesses have opened Weibo enterprise accounts, which enable them to create Weibo Pages as landing pages on our platform free of charge.
-In January 2014, as part of our strategic alliance with Alibaba, we partnered with Alipay to offer a payment solution for businesses and other organizations to facilitate purchases through Weibo. - Government agencies use Weibo as an official channel for disseminating timely information and gauging public opinion to improve public services.
-More than 80,000 government agencies and officials at the local and national levels across China have established Weibo accounts and the total number of their followers exceeded 250 million as of December 2013. - Not-for-profit and other organizations use Weibo to recruit and engage with their supporters and to broadcast announcements to the public at large.
+More than 400,000 businesses have opened Weibo Pages, which are landing pages on our platform that are free of charge. - Government agencies use Weibo as an official channel for disseminating timely information and gauging public opinion to improve public services.
+More than 80,000 government agencies and officials at the local and national levels across China have established Weibo accounts and the total number of their followers exceeds 250 million. - Not-for-profit and other organizations use Weibo to communicate with their supporters and members and to broadcast messages to the public at large.

-Users come to Weibo for many reasons.
-Below are some examples:
+Users come to Weibo to: